 But the real joy here are the risqué moments.
 Young’s wardrobe, or lack of wardrobe, early in the film makes for some impure thoughts about an actress who years later would go on to play a nun in Come to the Stable and later on in The Farmer’s Daughter.
 There is also a scene where a doctor who treats Letty’s son agrees to be paid “later.”
 One is definitely left with the impression he’s not talking about monetary compensation either.
 This is all prior to Young’s seduction of the debonair Mr. Grant and their adulterous night of passion.
 By the time we reach the film’s conclusion, no one has really paid for their sins.
 Well, maybe Letty, who so valiantly has given up her son to Mal and her one chance at true love.
 Grant’s Mal, so hot to trot with sweet Loretta, can still go back to his wife, his mansion and his new “son.”

 Ah, the joys of pre-code life.

-That said; don’t expect a great film here.
-The script have plenty of problems, most of the characters are undeveloped.
-Grant’s Malcolm Trevot is very one dimensional and his wife comes across as too good to be true, way too willing to give up old Cary, even though admitting she still loves him.
-Young’s Letty, who the film centers around, is the most well developed character, still her change of heart at the end is hard to swallow as Joan Crawford’s shoulder pads, making the ending pure drivel.
+That said, don’t expect a great film here.
+The script have plenty of problems.
+Most of the characters are undeveloped.
+Grant’s Malcolm Trevot is very one dimensional and his wife comes across as too good to be true.
+Way too willing to give up old Cary, even though admitting she still loves him.
+Young’s Letty, who the film centers around, is the one well developed character.
+Still her change of heart at the end is hard to swallow as Joan Crawford’s oversized shoulder pads, making the ending pure drivel.
 But in between are some extraordinary pre-code highlights that are fun to watch.
-In its defense, the film did face some censor problems, which may account for some of the choppiness, with the Hays Office and was bounced back a couple of time for editing before being given approval.
+In its defense, the film did face some censor problems, which may account for some of the choppiness with the Hays Office.
+It was bounced back a couple of time for editing before being given approval.